• Home

 However, it is recorded in the minute book in 1927:

-Tuesday 5th April 1927 - Presentation of the medallion
+Tuesday 5th April 1927 - Presentation of the medallion.

 We believe that the medallion was presented at the Colonial Society meeting in 1912 and annually through to 1927 when the Society was formalised and minutes were kept.

 In 1929 the ELSS committee decided to present medallions to all those RBSB who were still alive.
-These medallions were presented at the Ex Standard Bearers Dances in ___
+These Medallions were presented at the Ex Standard Bearers Dances in 1930, 1931, 1932, 1933, 1934, 1935 and 1936.

 Colonial Bussin’ 2025